 In 1919, perhaps tired from a life of travelling and supervising construction projects, Shaw was hired by the Canadian Pacific Railway to manage their grain elevator at Port McNicoll, on Georgian Bay, the largest such facility on the Great Lakes.
-A stickler for details and one to work well into the night, Shaw’s facility quickly gained a reputation for being one of the most efficient grain handlers on the Great Lakes.
-Shaw’s crews filled boxcars with prairie wheat, and sent them across Hogg’s Bay Trestle, a 2100′ wooden bridge spanning the bay of the same name, where they would connect with the former Midland Railway (taken over by the CNR), en route to flour mills in Montreal.
+A stickler for details and one to work well into the night, Shaw’s facility quickly gained a reputation for being one of the most efficient (and proficient) grain handlers on the Great Lakes.
+Shaw’s crews filled boxcars with prairie wheat, and sent them across Hogg’s Bay Trestle, a 2100′ wooden bridge spanning the bay of the same name, where they would connect with the Midland Railway, en route to flour mills in Montreal.

 In between grain shipping seasons, Shaw could indulge his appetite for sports.
 He oversaw the construction of the first curling rink in town, but baseball was his passion, as a player, and later as a coach.
 The studious Shaw applied his skills and work ethic to learning all he could about the game, and the teams he led as a coach were known across the province.
 Shaw was also a huge fan of the International League’s Toronto Maple Leafs.

 Dan Howley was the Manager of the Leafs.
 A career minor league Catcher, Howley had a brief stint with the Phillies in 1913.
 When his playing career ended, he turned to coaching, managing the International League Montreal Royals before serving with the Tigers in the early 20s.
 He managed the Leafs from 1923-26, during which time he struck up a friendship with Shaw.
 Nicknamed Dapper Dan by some newspaper writers because of his resemblance to a famous gangster of the time, he he was better known as Howling Dan for his loud and boisterous laugh.
 Invited up to Port McNicoll for a fishing trip, Howley and Shaw met, and quickly became the best of friends through their shared loves of baseball and angling.